A big hand for Firecreek

-There are (distant) echoes of High Noon as the townsfolk cower and leave it up to the Sheriff.
+There are (distant) echoes of High Noon as the townsfolk cower and leave it up to the sheriff.
 There’s a bit like the scene in The Deadly Companions where the villains come in to drink in the store which is acting as improvised church (Ed Begley is excellent as the preacher).
 The shoot-out, with the professional gunmen searching for the hero in the streets of a wooden town, is in a way the prototype of that in the later Pale Rider: but here Stewart is no super-human Clint-style gunfighter.
 Yet he gets them, amateurishly, more by luck than judgment, rather as Warren Beatty does in McCabe & Mrs Miller.

-The women in the town are as bitter and hopeless as the men, Inger Stevens and Louis Latham being particularly good, as is the young tart who throws herself at the men, Barbara Luna.
+The women in the town are as bitter and hopeless as the men, Inger Stevens and Louise Latham being particularly good, as is the young tart who throws herself at the men, Barbara Luna.
 The bad guys under Fonda, led by Jack Elam, are satisfactorily nasty.
 Robert Porter is moving as the simpleton stable boy.
 All the acting is good.

-William Clothier photographed it, well, as ever, and there is some nice Oak Creek Canyon and Sedona scenery (although a lot is done on the set).
+William Clothier photographed it, well, as ever, and there is some nice Oak Creek Canyon and Sedona scenery (although a lot is done on the studio set).
 The Alfred Newman score is effective.

 The ending in which the irresistible force of Fonda meets the immovable object of Stewart, is superb.